agamez0502/Delicious/README.md

 → Choose bread, size, proteins, cheeses, veggies, and sauces

 🥤 **Pick a refreshing Mexican drink**
-→ Jarritos, Sidral, Sangria, and more!
+→ Jarritos, Coca-Cola, Aguas frescas, and more!

 🍟 **Add crispy Mexican chips**
 → Sabritas, Takis, Doritos, and more!